shaleh/helix/README.md

   deleting, and changing all update the history.
 But you can use the `_noyank` versions if you prefer.
 Personally, I have 'd' and 'c' set to noyank and only actually yank with 'y'.
 But I have Alt-d and Alt-c defined when I need them.
 Alt+p and Alt+P are the same as normal paste but use the history picker.
+- changed file picker now sorts with conflicted items at the top and untracked at the bottom
 - theme-preview command.
 Show all of the system defined theme elements in a picker.
 Handy for to quickly explore themes.
 Or see how a theme renders a specific element.
 - ghv command.
 This runs `ghv` from your path and passed the current filename and line number. ghv stands for "github view"